 SVP's service territory is contiguous with the City of Santa Clara city limits with limited exceptions in neighboring jurisdictions.
 The City is an urban environment and is surrounded on all sides by urban environments in other Cities.
 Pursuant to Public Utilities Code section 8387(b)(2) the City Council has determined that, based on historical fire data and local conditions, and in consultation with the Fire Department that there is no significant risk of catastrophic wildfire resulting from electrical lines and equipment located within SVP's geographical service area.
-Therefore, this plan focuses on the management of five transmission assets located outside of SVP's service territory.
+Outside of SVP's geographic service area, SVP operates electrical lines and equipment in five separate remote locations in Northern California.
+Some of these remote assets are located in a CPUC High Fire Threat District.
+The Wildfire Mitigation Plan contains a description of the operations and equipment that Silicon Valley Power utilizes to minimize the risk of wildfire being ignited by our assets with specific strategies for our assets that are located in high fire hazard severity areas, high fire threat areas, or areas we have determined have a high risk for sustaining a destructive wildfire.